aahmad4/Edublogs-Clone/README.md

 * Write new blog posts and add to database
 * Ability to write HTML within posts
 * Edit posts in real time and update database entries
-* Delete posts from data base
+* Delete posts from database

 ## Clone